A massive CBD emporium just opened in NYC–and it may be the future of wellness

 Online CBD retailer Standard Dose has opened a one-of-kind self-care hub in the heart of New York City.

-The three-story cannabis compound doubles as a wellness center and is designed to offer the super-stressed a time-out.
+The three-story cannabis compound doubles as a wellness center designed to offer the super-stressed a time-out.
 Its 2,400-square-foot space boasts a multi-brand selection of ingestible and topical CBD products to aid in everything from sleep and pain to mood and skin.
 A group gathering room hosts meditation classes alongside a bar that serves CBD-infused Japanese tea.
 A private treatment spa offers facials, massages, or private tea ritual ceremonies.

 Then there’s the chic rooftop where yoga classes take place in the morning, followed by partnership events and educational programming in the evening.

 “The retail experience is a full, holistic approach to wellness,” says founder Anthony Saniger.
 “It’s a sanctuary where you can reset.”